Gressling/sproclib/docs/source/index.rst

 Overview
 --------

 SPROCLIB provides essential tools for process modeling, control design, optimization, and advanced control techniques used in chemical engineering.
-The library features a modern modular architecture with clean separation of concerns and excellent backward compatibility.
+The library features a modern modular architecture with clean separation of concerns.

 Quick Start
 -----------